Pairing Wine with Barramundi with some help from Tim Kemp

-Pairing wine with food is a bit of science and an art.
+Pairing wine with barramundi (and all food in general) is a bit of science and an art.
 A wine that complements the food and vice versa enhances both the food and the wine.
 The sum is much greater than its individual parts—and much more delicious.

 There is, though, a general approach that will lead you to wine and food pairing success.
 And a company that knows a thing or two about pairing wines with home cooked meals is Blue Apron.
 We partnered with the meal delivery service’s wine and culinary teams to give you some guidance for choosing a wine with barramundi.
 (Fun fact: Did you know that you can get wine delivered from Blue Apron, too?)